When you are looking to start up a website and put ads on your website, it is essential to understand some differences between the different ad terms.

 Here are a few things that can affect your EPMV:

 - The number of visits but not just the engaged and not engaged visits.

 - The bounce rate of each landing page.

 - Location of the visitor.
 Some countries in the world have a much higher ads rate than other places.

 - Time of day the person comes onto the site.

-- What kind of website do you have, and if the advertisers see the topic and focus of your website as being ”advertising worthy.”
+- What kind of website do you have, and if the advertisers see your website’s topic and focus as

 - How many ads are you on your page, what kinds of ads, and where are the ads placed.

 As you can see, the EPMV concerns many things, such as the ads placement, location, audience, and even where your audience is from; all of this isn’t very easy to understand and can affect your ad rates or EPMV.
 Usually, not just one single issue affects your EPMV rates but, instead, a combination of issues.